TXOG/inc-vault/README.md

 ## Commands

-Currently there are 13 commands.
+Currently there are 14 commands.
 Type these commands into the interface to use them:
 - add
 - backup
+- clear
 - close
 - delaccount
 - exit